sagitbolat/skyengine_sdl/ideas.md

 * [ ]Change so that game bitmap buffer gets passed as a param instead of being global.

 * [O]Make dt more persise than just ms. Need more something like microseconds.

-* [O]Fix the BlitBitmap() method to work properly at different scales.
+* [V]Fix the BlitBitmap() method to work properly at different scales.
 Right now, higher scales cause jittery movement, likely because we are bitting at large pixel-steps (the whole scale is one step).

 * [V]Change the rendering code (and drawing code) so that if user tries to draw outside the bounds, we handle it instead of having segmentation fault.